Employment Opportunities - Chesapeake Bay Trust

 Full Position Description and Link to Apply

 The position will remain open until filled.
-Please submit your résumé and cover letter to apply.
+Please submit your resume and cover letter.
 In your cover letter, please address your ability, based on your skills and experience, to accomplish the specific duties of the position as outlined above.
 Your cover letter is the most important piece of your application.
-In your cover letter, please address your ability to accomplish the duties of the position as listed above.
+We recognize that the skills needed in this position may be gained from a variety of personal, education, employment, and volunteer experiences.
 Please do not simply list your previous experience.
 Your cover letter should describe what makes you a strong match specifically for this position, and why this position is a match for you.

 Chesapeake Bay Trust Values